🏈 Sydney, Australia

 If you are coming in from the North, cross over the bridge or tunnel to the Metroad 1 and turn left into Moore Park Road, which turns into Oxford Street, and then Syd Einfeld Drive.
 You then make another left into Bondi Road and then travel down the hill to the beach.

 From the South or South West head to the city up Southern Cross Drive.
-At Moore Park you’ll need to do a bit of a dog leg.
-First left into Lachlan Street, right into Bourke Street, right again into Cree Street, then left into South Dowling Street.
-A right into Cleveland Street and a left into Anzac Parade will bring you to Moore Park Road where you turn right.
-Travel up to Oxford Street then to Syd Einfeld Drive and make another left into Bondi Road.
+At Moore Park travel up to Oxford Street then to Syd Einfeld Drive and make another left into Bondi Road.

 Waverley Council owns and operates commercial car parks within the area and provides a number of free car parks.
-There are also other privately operated car parks.
 A five hour plus stay can cost you anywhere from $18 to $40 plus.
-If you park in the street make sure to watch out for the council parking inspectors, they are without mercy.
+If you park in the street make sure to watch out for the council parking inspectors — they are without mercy.

 Catching a bus from the city is also pretty easy but it can take anywhere from 45 to 60 minutes depending on the traffic.

 Buses from the city start from Circular Quay, close to the ferries, on Alfred Street.
 Catch the 333 or 380.
-Buses go up Elizabeth Street, turn left at Liverpool Street, then Oxford Street and travel through to Bondi Junction via Oxford Street.
+Buses go up Elizabeth Street, turn left at Liverpool Street, then Oxford Street and travel through to Bondi Junction.

-The 389 also departs from Circular Quay.
-This route threads its way through the local suburbs and terminates at North Bondi a few blocks back from the beach.
+The 389 also departs from Circular Quay, threading its way through local suburbs, terminating at North Bondi.